javers/javers.github.io/documentation/jql-examples/index.md

 For example, querying by ValueObject class relies on it.

 JaVers treats ValueObjects as property containers and doesn’t care much about their classes.
-This approach is known us Duck Typing, and is widely adopted by dynamic languages like Groovy.
+This approach is known as Duck Typing, and is widely adopted by dynamic languages like Groovy.

 **Example** <br/>
 Let’s consider the refactoring of Person’s address,